OpenEarable/earXplore/README.md

 ## 📝 About the Project

-This Web Project was build as an additional to support the exploration of research on interaction with earables (as defined in the respective paper [EarXplore: An Open Earable Research Database on Interaction](https://github.com/OpenEarable/earXplore "Link to the Study which introduces this Repository")<!-- Add the right link -->.
+This web project was build as an additional to support the exploration of research on interaction with earables (as defined in the respective paper [EarXplore: An Open Earable Research Database on Interaction](https://github.com/OpenEarable/earXplore "Link to the Study which introduces this Repository")<!-- Add the right link -->.
 For the motivation and methodology of the review we therefore encourage anyone interested to read the paper themselves.
 The Web Project visualizes the EarXplore Database in four distinct views:

 - Tabular View
 - Graphical View